 Nervous System Form—This posterior view of the spine includes the major neurological connections at each segmental level.
 Unlike lateral views, you can more easily explain the importance of symmetry and balance while showing the link between bones and nerves.
 Circle areas where you find patterns of subluxation.
 Even better, print their sEMG scans on the backside.
 Get more details here.
 Pad of 50.

 Spinal Decay Form—Do you use X-rays?
 Send examples of their X-rays home with them after using this helpful form to "phase place" degenerative changes to their spine.
 Circle the views that come closest to matching theirs.
 Check the phrases that best describe their stage of degeneration.
 Provide specific annotations along the bottom.
 Left- or right-facing (shown) X-rays to match your technique.
 Get more details here.
 Pad of 50.

-Road to Recovery Form—This is the take-home version of our popular poster.
-Use this full color insert during your report to explain the three possible recovery tracks (quick results, worse before getting better and steady improvement) and the consequences of discontinuing care as soon as they feel better.
-Foreshadow their "patch or fix" decision and lay the groundwork for better retention.
-More details here.
-Pad of 50.
+Road to Recovery Form—This is the take-home version of our popular wall chart.
+Use it to explain the three recovery tracks (quick results, worse before getting better and steady improvement) and the consequences of discontinuing care when they feel better.
+Foreshadow their "patch or fix" decision.
+See better retention.
+Choose Original or Upgraded version.
+Packages of 50.